serverless/blog/posts/2017-03-29-serverless-v1.10.0.md

 AWS recently announced that Lambda [now supports Node.js 6.10](https://aws.amazon.com/about-aws/whats-new/2017/03/aws-lambda-supports-node-js-6-10/).

 Serverless got you covered.
-All the new Node.js services you create with the help of the `serverless create --template aws-nodejs` command ship with the Node.js 6.10 runtime out of the box.
+All the new Node.js services you create with the help of the `serverless create --template aws-nodejs` command ship with the new Node.js 6.10 runtime out of the box.

 However if you've got an old service and want to use the new runtime you simply need to update the `runtime` property in your `serverless.yml` file: